 The Australian Government has indicated to the AER that it will adopt the Australian Competition and Consumer Commission’s (ACCC) recommendations 30, 49, 32 and 50 in its retail electricity price inquiry (REPI).
 Specifically, the Government has asked the AER to develop by 30 April 2019:

-- maximum prices for the default market offer to apply from 1 July 2019 for customers not subject to state-based price regulation.
+- default market offer (DMO) prices, which are to apply from 1 July 2019 for standing offer customers on relevant tariffs, in network distribution regions not subject to state-based price regulation.

 - a mechanism for determining a reference bill amount for each network distribution region, from which headline discounts can be calculated.

-The default market offer prices will also serve as a basis for calculating the reference bill for residential customers and small businesses.
+The DMO prices will also serve as a basis for calculating the reference bill for residential customers and small businesses.

 We held a public forum on our DMO position paper in Sydney on 5 December 2018.